nmslib/nmslib/README.md

 Non-Metric Space Library (NMSLIB)
 =================
-Non-Metric Space Library is a cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
+Non-Metric Space Library (NMSLIB) is an **efficient** cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The goal of the project is to create an effective and **comprehensive** toolkit for searching in **generic non-metric** spaces.
-Why do we care about being comprehensive?
-Because no single method is likely to be sufficient in all cases.
-It should also be easy to add new implementations and compare them against existing baselines.
-These considerations were also factored in the design.
-Because exact solutions are hardly efficient in high dimensions and/or non-metric spaces, the main focus is on **approximate** methods.
+Being comprehensive is important, because no single method is likely to be sufficient in all cases.
+Also note that exact solutions are hardly efficient in high dimensions and/or non-metric spaces.
+Hence, the main focus is on **approximate** methods.

+NMSLIB is an extendible library, which means that is possible to add new search methods and distance functions.
+It can be used directly in C++ and Python (via Python bindings).
+In addition, it is also possible to build a query server, which can also be used from Java.
+Java has a native client, i.e., it works on many platforms without requiring a C++ library.

 **Main developers** : Bilegsaikhan Naidan, Leonid Boytsov.
 With contributions from Yury Malkov, David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.